easazade/faker_x/CONTRIBUTING.md

 NOTE: multiple types can be returned from `StringDataSource` which are `String`, `Format`, `StringOrFormat`

-if the builder function needs to accept arguments by user, below example suits that purpose.
+If the builder function needs to accept arguments by the user, the Below example suits that purpose.

 ```dart
 class ImageArgs {